natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     10.6.6.0       24         110        20  10.0.13.3

-All right, but we’ve lost path options for routes 10.4.4.4/32 and 10.5.5.5/32.
+All right, but we've lost path options for routes 10.4.4.4/32 and 10.5.5.5/32.
 This is logical, because there is no rule that would be appropriate for such a line.

 Add a rule to template for lines with partial entries: